polazarus/ocamlyices/README.markdown

     autoconf # Only if there is no configure ./configure
     make

+Build the Ocamlyices library (for ocamlopt and ocamlc).
+Part of the linking is done by an incremental, aka partial, linking, the rest is done by ocamlc or ocamlopt when you use the Ocamlyices library

     sudo make install

-Build and install Ocamlyices (native and bytecode libraries).

-Part of the linking is done by an incremental linking, a.k.a , aka partial linking, the rest is done by ocamlc or ocamlopt when you use Ocamlyices.

-Install the library in `` `ocamlc -where`/ocamlyices`` and possibly a DLL in `` `ocamlc -where`/stublibs``.
+Install the library in ``DESTDIR/ocamlyices`` and possibly a DLL in ``DESTDIR/stublibs``.
+If you have Findlib installed on your system, it uses Findlib default destination directory.
+Otherwise, it calls `ocamlc -where` and uses the standard Ocaml directory.

 ### Configure options: `./configure [OPTIONS]`